BOSS Money Makes it Easier to Honor Mom This Mother’s Day

 )

-IDT Corporation Reconciliation of Earnings Per Share (EPS) to Non-GAAP EPS for 1Q26 and 1Q25 (unaudited) in millions, except per share data.
+IDT Corporation Reconciliation of Earnings Per Share (EPS) to Non-GAAP EPS for 2Q26 and 2Q25 (unaudited) in millions, except for per share data.
 Figures may not foot due to rounding

 Net income attributable to IDT Corporation